open-mmlab/mmdetection/docs/en/user_guides/config.md

 log_processor = dict(
-    type='LogProcessor',  # Log processor to process runtime logs window_size=50,  # Smooth interval of log values by_epoch=True)  # Whether to format logs with epoch stype.
-Should be consistent with train loop's type.
+    type='LogProcessor',  # Log processor to process runtime logs window_size=50,  # Smooth interval of log values by_epoch=True)  # Whether to format logs with epoch type.
+Should be consistent with the train loop's type.

 log_level = 'INFO'  # The level of logging.
 load_from = None  # Load model checkpoint as a pre-trained model from a given path.
 This will not resume training.